Skip to main content

 Terminal 1

-Terminal 1, together with Terminals 2 and 3, are part of the so-called North Terminals.
+Terminal 1, along with Terminals 2 and 3, forms part of the so-called North Terminals.
+It mainly handles domestic flights and is the base of operations for Southwest Airlines.

 Levels